-Mood disorders refer to a category of mental health problems that include all types of depression and bipolar disorder.
-Mood disorders are sometimes called affective disorders.
+Mood disorders, sometimes called affective disorders, refer to a category of mental health problems that include all types of depression and bipolar disorder.

 The following are the most common types of mood disorders: